zuoyan/zuoyan.github.io/ariel/ds_array.md

 * `void ArrayRelease(Array* array)`{.C}

     Release the `array`.
 After this, the `array` content is invalid.
-But an implementation might leave the `array` as initialized with zero.
+But a implementation might leave the `array` as initialized with zero.

 * `size_t ArraySize(const Array* array)`{.C}